Frightfest presents The Found Footage Phenomenon; book festival tickets here.

 Unlike mainstream horror, found footage doesn’t have the defence of “it’s not really real.”
 In fact, the magic of the found footage format is its ability to make you believe that what you’re seeing is real.
 Here the format is built around its attachment to the simplicity of modern-day filming, whether through mobile phones, film cameras or webcams.
 We all interact with these things daily, creating an oddly personal tension between the film and its audience.
 Meanwhile, the documentary intelligently looks back at the origins of the found footage format, linking its creation to Victorian gothic horror.
 For example, how did the literary style of Dracula and Frankenstein inspire the found footage format?
 The literary cues they created dovetailed with our modern-day obsession with video.

 READ MORE: POST MORTEM

 The Found Footage Phenomenon also explores the continual development of the format and its links to our 24/7 news coverage.
 For example, the effect of 9/11 on the found footage format and the shared cultural trauma we endured.
 In many ways, our whole world now functions on found footage, including our news media.
-For example, while found footage in the 1990s was, in part, a commentary on the media being constructed, the line between fact-and-fiction ambiguous – for example, BBC’s Ghostwatch.
-That line now feels as though it’s been erased.
+For example, while found footage in the 1990s was partly a commentary on the media being constructed – for example, BBC’s Ghostwatch – that line now feels as though it’s been erased.
 Therefore is it possible that found footage is now less horror based and more political?
-These debates deserve a whole documentary themselves as we explore the changing face of world media.
+These debates deserve a whole documentary series as we explore the changing face of world media.